Skip to main content

 We won’t make an offer without an interview.

-Applications are typically scored according to the highest 5 achieved GCSEs (or equivalent), including mandatory subjects.
+Applications are typically scored using achieved qualifications, including mandatory subjects.
 The personal statement and reference will also be evaluated.
-Those who have already met all minimum entry requirements (no predicted grades) will be given 1 additional point.
 Applicants must submit a satisfactory personal statement and reference to be eligible for consideration for an interview.

 Welsh domicile applicants who have completed a Level 3 or 4 science-based Access to Higher Education course with an appropriate amount of Biology will also typically be invited to interview.
 A minimum of 45 credits at Level 3 are required (15 credits at Distinction and 30 at Merit) to meet the terms of the offer if successful at interview.
 Level 2 requirements must also be met, and the personal statement and references satisfactory.

-Please see our admissions policy for further information on the selection process.
+Please see our admissions policy and Frequently Asked Questions for further information on the selection process.

 Our interview process